Ali-Pourgheysari/Miniature-MIPS-assembler-P1/README.md

 </p>

 ## .mc file
 The .mc file is the output file.
-It contains the machine code that is generated from the MIPS assembly code.
+It contains the machine code that is generated from the MIPS assembly code line by line.

 <p align="center">
     <img src=".\screenshot\3 output file.PNG" width="250" >